chairithinug/Simple_Life_Expectancy_Visualizer/README.md

 You will need to change the life_expectancy (in years) and your birthdate.
 You may also want to change the output location of the picture.

+This program is coded in python3.
+To run the program, you need to have the required libraries (see in the code).

 Feel free to play with the code and change bunches of stuff to your heart content.

 I got my motivation to write a code from this video: https://www.youtube.com/watch?v=5w6GLvaAdCQ